team-fluxion/live-pages/README.md

 * A sufficiently configured web-server using [Express](https://expressjs.com)
 * A comprehensive [webpack](https://webpack.js.org) configuration that takes care of the heavy-lifting of building your web-app
-* A simple-to-use router that's totally invisible works almost exactly the same on the server as it does on the client, supports implicit loading indication and active link annotation
+* A simple-to-use router that's totally invisible, works almost exactly the same on the server as it does on the client, supports implicit loading indication and active link annotation, and is even transition animation friendly
-* Automatic generation of service-worker scripts so that your implementation can also work offline as a progressive web-app
+* Automatic generation of service-worker scripts so that your implementation can also work offline as a progressive web-app with no extra code
 * Support for open-graph tags without needing to configure them manually
 * A pre-configured linting setup using [ESLint](https://eslint.org)
 * Single-file configuration for metadata, routes, and other preferences